 In this short video, U.S. District Court Judge Donovan W. Frank discusses the importance of justice for people with disabilities and the personal experiences that helped cement his commitment to justice.

+Learn more about Judge Donovan Frank.
 This article was originally printed in the September 2012 issue of The Federal Lawyer and is used with permission.

 David Ferleger is a well-known lawyer from Philadelphia who specializes in public interest, civil rights and disability law.
 He litigated landmark disability cases and argued five times before the Supreme Court.
-Click on the icon to hear what motivates him to pursue justice for people with disabilities.

-Click on a topic to learn more about people with developmental disabilities and some of the common issues that pose a threat to justice.
+Select a topic to learn more about people with developmental disabilities and some of the common issues that pose a threat to justice.

 I Know My Rights: Self Advocates Share Their Perspectives